 The work of writing the PhD dissertation is yours alone, supported, of course, by regular (normally monthly) meetings with your supervisor.
 As a post-fieldwork student you will also be expected to give two seminar presentations in the Post-fieldwork seminar in the third year of your course of study.
 This is an opportunity to get feedback on your work from other members of the department as well as from your fellow PhD students.
 The aim of the third year is to help you complete the work or produce the large part of a first draft of the dissertation.
 Many students then seek a fourth year of study, or Continuation.
-All changes in status must be supported by your supervisor and approved by the Associate Dean for Research.
+All changes in status must be supported by your supervisor and approved by the Head of the Doctoral School.

-During the writing-up period, your supervisor may encourage you to attend conferences and present papers outside of SOAS (as noted above, some funding is available from the Faculty – please contact the Faculty Administrator).
-You will also have available to you the various seminars and workshops run by the Learning and Teaching Unit and the Language Support Unit should you feel that your writing, organisational or language skills have suffered during fieldwork or simply need to be honed.
+During the writing-up period, your supervisor may encourage you to attend conferences and present papers outside of SOAS (as noted above, some funding is available from the Doctoral School – please contact the Doctoral School Administrator).
+You will also have available to you the various seminars and workshops run by the Centre for Innovation in Learning and Teaching Unit and the English Language Support should you feel that your writing, organisational or language skills have suffered during fieldwork or simply need to be honed.
 Further skills training will be offered to you via the School (IT for example) or the Bloomsbury group.
 You may also, if it does not interfere with the writing of the dissertation, be encouraged to prepare at least one journal article for publication.
-Students, whose work is progressing satisfactorily, may wish to acquire paid teaching experience as Teaching Assistants (TA) for undergraduate anthropology courses within the department.
-The Undergraduate Tutor organises the TA teaching each year and will ask your supervisor if your work is progressing before approving your application to do teaching within the department.
+Students, whose work is progressing satisfactorily, may wish to acquire paid teaching experience as Graduate Teaching Assistants (GTA) for undergraduate anthropology courses within the department.
+The Head of Department organises the GTA teaching each year and will ask your supervisor if your work is progressing before approving your application to do teaching within the department.
 Students are not allowed to do more than six hours of teaching a week.